 Phaseolus vulgaris (57 days) Open-pollinated.
-We are pleased to offer once again a limited amount of seed of this very refined haricot vert for home gardens.
-Developed by Petoseed and later bought by Seminis/Monsanto, we trialed it right as they dropped it.
-We liked the tender delicate beans so much that we committed to keeping the seed going.
-Bears straight 6" dark green pods on upright bush plants.
+A very refined haricot vert for home gardeners.
+Exquisitely tender, delicately flavored 6" dark green pods on upright bush plants.
 Our trialer said, “Excellent raw with minimal bitterness.”
-Exquisitely tender with a delicate flavor.
+We think it’s best picked around 4".
 Pods tend to be almost camouflaged and can be hard to pick.
 Small white seed.
 Resists CBMV and ANTH. ①

 247 Montpellier - Organic

 Log in to start or resume an order

 Bush Haricots Verts

 Average 70–125 seeds/half oz packet.